aruskin/code4lib-2022/speaker_notes.md

 We’ve already added or modified Wikidata items for [over 200 works of art](https://www.wikidata.org/wiki/Wikidata:WikiProject_Neighborhood_Public_Art_in_Boston/List_of_works) and [over 100 artists](https://www.wikidata.org/wiki/Wikidata:WikiProject_Neighborhood_Public_Art_in_Boston/List_of_artists).
 Some of these were bulk uploaded from spreadsheets via OpenRefine, some of these were manual edits.
 We’ve created a [WikiProject page](https://www.wikidata.org/wiki/Wikidata:WikiProject_Neighborhood_Public_Art_in_Boston) to document this work; this includes our data models, example queries, and lists of research resources.
 We're hoping this can be a useful reference for people to participate in this project as well as anyone interested in starting similar projects.
 We’ve hosted two little edit-a-thons so far.

+We've had a student working on building a custom map visualization using this data, which has more functionality than the built-in map visualization that comes with the Wikidata Query Service: https://dsgsites.neu.edu/brcdemo/

+(Still need to do a bit more work to have this draw directly from thhe Wikidata SPARQL endpoint, rather than querying that, saving the data as a JSON file, and sending it over)

-Looking ahead, we’re going to be working on custom visualizations using this data.
-We also have a number of photos of these works from the Boston Public Library that we’re going to ingest into our institutional repository, and we want to connect those to the relevant items somehow (unfortunately, US copyright laws mean we can’t put most of them in Wikimedia Commons).
-And finally, more edit-a-thons and classroom activities around this material.
+We have a number of photos of these works from the Boston Public Library that we’ve cataloged and ingested into our institutional repository (unfortunately, US copyright laws mean we can’t put most of them in Wikimedia Commons); we've included the Wikidata URI in the metadata for photos of works with corresponding Wikidata items, and we intend to add the URLs of the photos to the Wikidata items (using the non-free artwork image URL property).

+(Future development work to make better use of these relationships as well)

+Set up a Wordpress site to highlight this work--custom map, additional visualizations from WDQS, gallery of photos, etc. Will hopefully curate themed exhibits/add more narrative content here.

+Finally, more edit-a-thons and classroom activities around this material.

 ## Wikibase: Chinatown Collections Survey

 ### Background and goals
-The BRC initially met with community organizations around Boston’s Chinatown, asking about what sort of digital history projects would be useful to them.
+In the spring of 2021, the BRC  met with community organizations around Boston’s Chinatown, asking about what sort of digital history projects would be useful to them.
 It turned out that lots of oral histories and other projects were already happening in that community and they didn’t need Northeastern’s help in facilitating those.
 What we could help with was creating a directory of all those projects.

-So, in collaboration with the Boston Public Library, we sent out a survey (with versions in English and simplified and traditional Chinese) to people and organizations around Boston asking them to tell us about any materials they have related to Boston’s Chinatown.[^6]
+So, in collaboration with the Boston Public Library, we sent out a survey (with versions in English and simplified and traditional Chinese) to people and organizations around Boston asking them to tell us about any materials they have related to Boston’s Chinatown.

 The eventual goal is then to structure and translate the free-text responses from that survey more to create a searchable and browsable multilingual directory of collections.